- Type Parameters:

 the list since the iterator was created.
 Element-changing

-operations on iterators themselves (remove
+operations on iterators themselves (remove, set, and

-) are not supported.
+add) are not supported.
 These methods throw

 Memory consistency effects: As with other concurrent